NavinShrinivas/fissure/README.md

 ### Status (going downward, kinda like a road map):
-- Inital project is the torrent client, may create the tracker server if we get the client running well :)
+- Initial project is the torrent client, may create the tracker server if we get the client running well :)
 - Far from completion, WIP.
 Tracker protocols are complete.
 Peer protocols are next up.
-- peer hanshake is done next up :
+- peer handshake is done next up :
     - ~tcp time outs~
     - error handling (deperately needed)
     - selective logging (very much needed)
     - ~the crux of this project : THE peer protocol~
     - Cleaning up of dependencies, they are really bloated.
     - Now i can get pieces from peers, i need to stitch them together on disk....still thinking how to.
+    - I dont think I will be using utp (from what I can tell, its just congestion controlled UDP)

+## Current focus in terms of reducing impl order :

+- Reduce dependance on locks
+- get this actually working (Atleast for single file)